mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ---

-## Q7(c).
-If the tree is rooted using your sequence as the outgroup, would interpretation change?
+**If the tree is rooted using your sequence as the outgroup, would interpretation change?**

 Yes.
 Rooting the tree using the assembled genome sequence would change the interpretation because the root determines the direction of evolutionary relationships.